How do Roth IRAs work?

-Even so, If you’re single and earn $125,000 or more, the amount you can contribute is reduced; if you make more than $140,000, you’re ineligible for a Roth IRA entirely.
-For married couples, the reduced contribution takes effect if their combined income ranges from $198,000 to $208,000.
+Even so, if you’re single and earn $129,000 or more, the amount you can contribute is reduced; if you make more than $144,000, you’re ineligible to make a contribution to a Roth IRA entirely.
+For married filing jointly couples, the reduced contribution takes effect if their combined income ranges from $204,000 to $214,000.
+If you’re self-employed, you may still qualify to contribute to a Simplified Employee Pension Plan (SEP IRA) even if your income exceeds these limits.

 You can make contributions to your Roth IRA all at once or through multiple deposits over the course of the year.
 If you opt for the latter route, set up automatic contributions to ensure you’re putting money into the account on a regular basis.
 Keep in mind that contributions made through next year’s tax deadline count toward this year’s contribution.